 Summer Expeditions is a free program for students in grades K-8 to explore, engage and discover science at UW–Madison and the Morgridge Institute for Research with structured hands-on activities.
 The program takes place on Wednesday afternoons during the summer from 1:30 to 3 p.m. and includes two 45-minute guided activities.
-Summer Expeditions runs from late June to early August and will return summer 2018.
+Summer Expeditions runs from late June to early August.

 Selections vary from week to week.
 Each activity is led by a trained staff member or volunteer and includes interactive, hands-on activities.

 Our activities cover a broad spectrum of scientific topics.
 This summer, you can select to learn about the following activities: